Battlepillars/Wro/README.md

         distanceLine = distance * math.cos((self.zielWinkel - zielwinkel) / 180 * math.pi)

         # Progressive braking: reduce speed as we approach the target
-        # When within 200mm and braking enabled, scale speed proportionally to remaining distance
+        # When within 200 mm and braking enabled, scale speed proportionally to remaining distance
         if (abs(distanceLine) < 200) and (brake == 1):
             self.pidController.setpoint = speed * distanceLine / 200